Eligibility and Requirements

 Matriculated students will need to provide an immunization profile prior to participating in curricular and/or clinical experiences required by the program.
 Please read the information found at the bottom of the program's curriculum page and be sure that you understand these requirements.

-- Students in our program are required to have a computer that meets the minimum hardware and software requirements.
+Students are required to have a computer that meets the minimum software and hardware requirements.